-Radiographic, intra-op control, immediately after implant placement
+Radiographic, intra-operative control, immediately after implant placement

 The stability of the implant was evaluated using an ultrasound method in terms of ISQ units (Osstell Mentor; Integration Diagnostics, Göteborg, Sweden) during the surgery.
 Two measurements were performed with a torque wrench, on the vestibular and mesial sides, and the average value was recorded.